Home >> What We Do >> Keep You Informed >> Science Corner >>

 Sheep in Research

 Sheep are intelligent, social animals whose large size and docile nature make them an attractive model to scientists in a number of areas of research ranging from agricultural to biomedical studies.
-The United States Department of Agriculture reported that 12,196 sheep were used in research protocols in 2016, which represents a 14% increase from the previous year.
+The United States Department of Agriculture reported that 14,045 sheep were used in research protocols in 2017, which represents a 36% increase from 2014.

 Because of their large size, sheep are often used as surgical models.
 They have been used in studies of the heart, including testing of artificial hearts and heart valves, and for studies of heart disease.
 They have been used as models for the repair of bone and wounds.
 The large size of the sheep has enabled their use in studies involving implanting medical devices.